-The market prices for securities of biotechnology companies in general, and early-stage drug discovery and development companies in particular have been highly volatile and may continue to be highly volatile in the future.
+The market prices for securities of biotechnology companies in general, and early-stage drug discovery and development companies in particular, have been highly volatile and may continue to be highly volatile in the future.
 The following factors, in addition to other risk factors described in this section, may have a significant impact on the market price of our common stock:

-- the development status of our drug candidates, including results of our clinical trials for ACP-103, ACP-104, and our neuropathic pain collaboration; - market conditions or trends related to biotechnology and pharmaceutical industries, or the market in general; - announcements of technological innovations, new commercial products or other material events by our competitors or us; - disputes or other developments concerning our proprietary rights; - changes in, or failure to meet, securities analysts' or investors' expectations of our financial performance; - additions or departures of key personnel; - discussions of our business, products, financial performance, prospects or stock price by the financial and scientific press and online investor communities such as chat rooms; - public concern as to, and legislative action with respect to, genetic testing or other research areas of biopharmaceutical companies, the pricing and availability of prescription drugs or the safety of drugs and drug delivery techniques; - · regulatory developments in the United States and foreign countries; or - · economic and political factors, including wars, terrorism and political unrest.
+the development status of our drug candidates, including results of our clinical trials for ACP-103, ACP-104, and our neuropathic pain collaboration;

+- the initiation, termination, or reduction in the scope of our collaborations or any disputes or developments regarding these collaborations; - market conditions or trends related to biotechnology and pharmaceutical industries, or the market in general; - announcements of technological innovations, new commercial products, or other material events by our competitors or us; - disputes or other developments concerning our proprietary rights; - changes in, or failure to meet, securities analysts' or investors' expectations of our financial performance; - additions or departures of key personnel; - discussions of our business, products, financial performance, prospects, or stock price by the financial and scientific press and online investor communities such as chat rooms; - public concern as to, and legislative action with respect to, genetic testing or other research areas of biopharmaceutical companies, the pricing and availability of prescription drugs, or the safety of drugs and drug delivery techniques; - regulatory developments in the United States and in foreign countries; - · developments in litigation or the announcement of new litigation matters; or - economic and political factors, including but not limited to wars, terrorism, and political unrest.